 - Labels in first row - there are no labels in my data table

-- Output Range - choose where you want to get your skewness calculated (I chose the same Sheet $F$1:$G$14)
+- Output Range - choose where you want to get your standard deviation calculated (I chose the same Sheet $F$1:$G$14)

 - Summary statistics - make sure it is checked